 (g) when outside but near a detention centre, if the superintendent is of the opinion that it is necessary for the security or good order of the detention centre.

-[Regulation 94 inserted in Gazette 27 Jun 2005 p.
+[Regulation 94 inserted: Gazette 27 Jun 2005 p.
 2881.]

 95. Dogs to be under the control of a dog handler